paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 **[Sqoop](sqoop.com/)** is a new site that aims to provide a one-stop-shop for information on companies.
 Sign up for a free account [here](http://sqoop.com/users/sign_up).

-You can search using the names of companies, individual corporate officers, or keywords, and it will return links to SEC filings, Patents and cases in in federal courts.
+You can search using the names of companies, individual corporate officers, or keywords, and it will return links to SEC filings, patents and cases in in federal courts.
 (You will still need a login for the [PACER](https://www.pacer.gov/) federal court search system to access federal court documents.)

 Here are the results for a search on Valeant: